 I also engaged heavily with process of elimination, crossing off answers that didn’t seem logical and answers that contradicted the facts that were embedded within other questions on the test.

 I had an elegant system for recording what my gut instinct told me on the first pass, and how strong that feeling was.
-This involved making lines of varying length next to potential correct answers.
+This involved making lines of varying lengths next to potential correct answers.
 The longer the line, the stronger my inclination toward that letter.
-Later, if I was thinking about changing my answer, knowing how strong my initial feeling had been helped determine whether or not I made the switch.
+Later, if I was thinking about changing my answer, knowing how strong my initial feeling had been helped to determine whether or not I made the switch.